TzigoSoft/CostumHotKeyControl/README.md

 You can use it like a text box and enter the Hotkey you wish.
 He will be displayed in the control, registered as a Hotkey and returned as seperate variable to save it for usage after restart.

-To use the UserHotkey.dll, simply include it as a reference in your project.
+To use the CustomHotkeyControl.dll, simply include it as a reference in your project.
+If its not shown in the MS Visual Studio Toolbox, simply drag from the  DLL from Windows Explorer straight to the Toolbox and if needed compile (F5).

+To integrate as a Class in your Project in MS Visual Studio paste the demo project in your Project folder.

+You can drag and drop the CostumHotKeyControl class in your Project.

+Then its usable like the DLL.
+If its not shown in the MS Visual Studio Toolbox, simply drag from the  DLL from Windows Explorer straight to the Toolbox and if needed compile (F5). (respective DLL)

-First reference UserHotkey in the Class you would like to use it.
+For DLL: First reference CostumHotkeyControl in the Class you would like to use it.

-        using UserHotkey;

-        this.HotkeyControl = new UserHotkey.UserHotkeyControl();

 The following must be integrated into the classes constructor: